dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 In order to illustrate how this works, I am going to first refresh our memory of what the router itself looks like:
 {%gist 3412899 %}
 As explained earlier, the router will parse the url and try and find a match on the route property of one of the router's child routes or states.
-When the application first loads or a url of '/' is requested, a route will be found on the **index** route which redirects to the home **route**.
+When the application first loads or a url of '/' is requested and a route will be found on the **index** route which redirects to the home **route**.

 On **line 10** of the above, we come to the now infamous **connectOutlets** method (lines 10 - 13 of the above gist).

 Ember provides some nice conventions that are tied to routing.
-The **connectOutlets** method will be called when a state or route has been entered and gives the developer an opportunity to reflect the change in application state by what is presented on the screen to the end user.
+The **connectOutlets** method will be called when a state or route has been entered and gives the developer an opportunity to reflect the change in application state by injecting content into the place holder of a client side template which is named an **outlet**.

 **connectOutlets** works by assigning Ember controller/view pairs, that follow the convention **xxxxController** and **xxxxView** and assigning them to named placeholders called **outlets** that are found in handlebars templates.

 When you create and initialize a new Ember application object (more on this later), you must have a controller named **ApplicationController** and a view named **ApplicationView** or Ember will throw an exception.
-These two objects will form our first controller/view pair that conforms to the xxxxController and xxxxView convention.
-What is rendered from the xxxxView will be placed in the **outlet** or handlebars placeholder.
+These two objects will form our first controller/view pair that conforms to the **xxxxController** and **xxxxView** convention.
+What is rendered from the **xxxxView** will be placed in the **outlet** or handlebars placeholder.

 Below is my **ApplicationController** from this sample app:
 {%codeblock%}